 [gallons/day per plant] x [number of plants] x 8 [gallons to pint factor] = [recommended dehumidifier performance]

+Still not sure which size is the best for you?
+Check out our guide on how to find the best size for your dehumidifier.
 At Groindoor.com, we have everything for everyone.
-If you are a commercial grower, we have large commercial dehumidifiers, and if you are a hobby grower, we recommend buying the smaller, more portable dehumidifier.
+If you are a commercial grower, we have large dehumidifiers, and if you are a hobby grower, we recommend buying the smaller, more portable version.